- Written by Dr.Mehmet Demircioglu

 Viagra and Cialis are not blood thinners in the same way as anticoagulant or antiplatelet medication, and those categories should not be confused.
 The concern is different.
 These medicines can affect blood vessel tone and blood pressure, so the surgical team needs to know whether they may influence bleeding during the operation, dizziness after surgery, facial flushing, headache, or swelling that becomes harder to interpret.

 If you already take sildenafil or tadalafil regularly, do not hide it and do not stop or restart it on your own without medical guidance.
-Some men take these medicines for erectile dysfunction, some take tadalafil for urinary symptoms, and some patients have other medical reasons.
+Some men take these medicines for erectile dysfunction, some take tadalafil for urinary symptoms, and some have other medical reasons.
 The reason changes the conversation.

 Tell the clinic immediately and give the exact time, dose, and product.
 Do not try to correct the situation with another tablet, alcohol, extra water, supplements, or internet advice.
 The clinic can only judge safely when the information is complete.